 @external

-def foo(a:bool) -> bool:
+def foo(a: int128) -> int128:

-input argument cannot have the same name as a constant or immutable variable
+input argument cannot have the same name as a storage variable

 return a

 '''

-9.3.2 Function Scope
+9.2.2 Function Scope

 Variables that are declared within a function, or given as function input arguments, are visible within the body of that function.
 For example, the following contract is valid because each declaration of a only exists within one function's body.